JavierBaltar/twilio-workshop/README.md

 </p>

 ## Getting Started
-To run an Ansible Playbook with AWX, you need to configure the following items
+To run a Twilio API call, you need to configure the following items

 - Twilio account details
 ![](twilio-account-details.png)